 Click here to read about “anger rooms” in the USA: Americans are so stressed they’re paying to destroy rooms full of stuff

-If you want a lesson plan that goes with this story, hit the red dot at the bottom of this page.
+If you want a free lesson plan that goes with this story, scroll down and hit the red dot at the bottom of this page.

 B2, C1, C2